UYSio/plato/README.md

 # Plato

+**Plato** turns the stuff on your hard drive into a website.

-**Plato** is an [IndieWeb](https://indiewebcamp.com/why)-inspired web-based asset browser.
-My assets.
-My family's assets.
-(If you host your own **Plato** instance, then _your_ assets.)
+Think of it as an [IndieWeb](https://indiewebcamp.com/why)-inspired web-based photo/video/everything  asset browser.

-Assets?
-Anything you want: the written word (long or short form), photos, voice memos, reviews (of book, film), quotes, and just about anything you can keep on a hard drive.
+The website will be generated on your hard drive, and from there you can FTP, upload to S3, or do whatever you feel like.

 # Why Plato?